ibex-team/ibex-lib/newdoc/modeling.rst

 Since function overloading does not work for return types in C++, you have to either call ``eval``, ``eval_vector`` or ``eval_matrix`` depending if your function respectively returns a scalar, a vector or a matrix.
-See

 All ``eval_XXX`` functions expects a single box in argument that represents all the arguments (scalars, vectors, matrices) stored in a single flat array (see :ref:`mod-func-arg-dim`).